Emeline Meaker: Abuse of Alice Meaker

+Murder of Alice Meaker

-According to testimony provided by Meaker's son, Almon, Meaker ordered him to hire a horse and carriage and purchase a lethal dose of strychnine from an apothecary, with the explanation that he intended to kill rats on his family's property.
-On April 23, 1880, Meaker and Almon seized Alice, placed a sack over the girl's head, and used the carriage to take her to a remote area outside Waterbury, Vermont, near what is now Little River State Park.
-When they arrived at a clearing by a stream, Almon handed the strychnine to his mother and she poured it into a drink which she gave to Alice.
-While Alice thrashed about in reaction to the poisoning, Meaker forcibly held her hand over Alice's mouth to keep the girl from crying out, keeping it there until Alice was dead, then Meaker and Almon buried Alice's body.
+According to the testimony which was provided by Meaker's 18-year-old son, Almon, on the early morning hours of April 22, 1880, Meaker ordered Almon to hire a horse and carriage and purchase a lethal dose of strychnine from an pharmacist, with the explanation that he intended to kill rats on his family's farm; Almon obeyed his mother and did so, later that day at around 3:00 p.m. in the afternoon.
+The next day, on the late evening hours of April 23, shortly after around 9:00 p.m., Meaker and Almon both took and seized Alice from the house, placed a sack over Alice's head, and used the carriage to take her to a remote area outside the small neighboring rural town of Waterbury, near what is now the Little River State Park currently.
+Shortly after they had soon arrived at a clearing by a stream, Almon handed the strychnine to his mother and she poured it into a drink which she then gave to Alice, whom she had then repeatedly urged to drink and swallow.
+Shortly afterwards, when Alice had screamed and thrashed about in reaction to the strychine poisoning, Meaker then grabbed Alice, sat her down on her lap, and then forcibly held her hand over Alice's mouth to keep the girl from crying out (while she gently patted Alice's forehead to sooth her), keeping it there until Alice was dead, and then Meaker and Almon had buried Alice's body in a hole they had dug beneath a large thicket bush and then Meaker and Almon had abruptly left the scene and had returned back to their house, shortly afterwards.